AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Dynamic programming

 #### Dynamic Programming:
-- Solved  on leetcode with tc of O(n) and sc of O(1) Beats .% in runtime and .% in Memory with JavaScript
+- Solved Join Two Arrays by ID on leetcode with tc of O(n) and sc of O(1) Beats .% in runtime and .% in Memory with JavaScript